odisfm/zcx-core/docs/content/reference/control-reference/param.md

 # param control

 The `param` control binds to a device parameter, mixer parameter, or other special function, and displays feedback about the state of its target.
-This feature to emulate the Button Bindings feature from the [ClyphX Pro Bindings](https://www.cxpman.com/manual/optional-accessories/#clyphx-pro-bindings) optional accessory.
+This feature aims to emulate the Button Bindings feature from the [ClyphX Pro Bindings](https://www.cxpman.com/manual/optional-accessories/#clyphx-pro-bindings) optional accessory.

 ## behaviour